divakaivan/mlops-101/README.md

 ## MLOps 101

-I learned a tonne from great teachers about taking models from notebook to production (full list below), and I wanted to make something that not just combines all of them, but will also allow me to run a mini-course on MLOps in my university club (Mar-Jun '25).
-This is still a work in progress and I welcome any feedback/pull requests/issues.
+I learned a tonne from great teachers about taking models from notebook to production (full list below), and I wanted to make something that not just combines all of them, but will also allow me to run a mini-course on MLOps in my university club (Mar-Apr '25).
+I welcome any feedback/pull requests/issues.

 The choice of tools is a combination of what I learned are industry standard, what I'm comfortable with, and frankly ~ tools I find cool.